 Equine Drug Testing Program: New York’s Equine Drug Testing Program (EDTP) is one of the leading equine drug-testing programs in the world.
 The program for all thoroughbred and harness races is performed by Morrisville State College in Morrisville, New York, under contract with the New York State Gaming Commission.
 Learn more

 What is allowed?
 Currently, the only allowable medication on race day in New York is furosemide and it is only permitted to be administered to horses properly enrolled in a furosemide medication program as prescribed.
 A listing of the most commonly used medicines in the equine racing world is contained within the Commission’s rules.
 Also contained are the number of hours "out" (before race day) that these listed drugs may be administered.

 Task Force on Racehorse Health & Safety – An unprecedented series of reforms to promote equine safety at New York racetracks, placing the health, safety and welfare of the equine athlete as the top priority of horseracing.
-Read the comprehensive report and executive summary.
+Read the comprehensive report.

 Promoting Responsible Care of Racehorses – The New York State Task Force on Retired Racehorses released its final findings and recommendations in December 2011, including a proposed funding component to provide care for retired horses.
 Learn more

 The Commission is committed to promoting responsible aftercare of Thoroughbred and Standardbred racehorses.

 The Commission produced a video highlighting the issue of responsible aftercare and what those in the horse racing industry can do to make sure horses have viable options after their racing days are over.
 The Commission is requiring all Thoroughbred and Standardbred owners, trainers and assistant trainers to attest under penalty of perjury that they have viewed this video, further instilling a sense of responsibility in those who participate in New York horse racing.
 View the video below: